RahinAshraf/Unsupervised-Heterogenous-Pruning/README.md

 Orginality Avowal: I verify that I am the sole author of the programs contained in this repository, except where explicitly stated to the contrary - Rahin Ashraf.
 Date: 14/07/2024.

+To run the code in this repository, the following command can be run to install all necessary packages: pip install networkx numpy pandas node2vec scikit-learn matplotlib scipy

 Source code structure:
-- results: directory containing results for the UHP model under different tested scenarios.
+- results: directory containing csv results for the UHP model under different tested scenarios and the respective generated plots.
-- uhp_model: contains four .ipynb files that use the UHP model under different scenarios.
+- uhp_model: contains four .ipynb files that use the UHP model under different scenarios, and a directory containing the graph data.